Tygs/0bin/README.md

 It allows anybody to host a pastebin while welcoming any type of content to be pasted in it.
 The idea is that one can (probably...) not be legally entitled to <a href="http://www.zdnet.com/blog/security/pastebin-to-hunt-for-hacker-pastes-anonymous-cries-censorship/11336">moderate the pastebin content</a> as he/she has no way to decrypt it.

 It's an Python implementation of the <a href="https://github.com/sebsauvage/ZeroBin/">zerobin project</a>.
+It's easy to install even if you know nothing about Python.

 How it works
 =============